Dental Template Customisation — 39 Days, 40h, Staged Release in Joplin MO

 Delivery team

 The agency managed the end-client relationship, the Figma design, the content plan, and the hosting environment.
-Our team operated entirely behind the agency — customisation requests arrived through the shared backlog, Northside Family Dentistry had no visibility into our work, and each iteration closed only when the agency-side reviewer confirmed the fix was resolved to spec.
+The practice in Joplin knew the agency as its web partner and never had reason to learn who customised the templates — requests arrived through the shared backlog, and each iteration closed only when the agency-side reviewer confirmed the fix was resolved to spec.

 For agencies with a branded template system